WilliamY97/Network-Buffer/README.md

 etc. are some of the criteria that network engineers are trying to predict or measure since they affect the Quality of Service (QoS) offered to the users.

 The aim of this project is to simulate the behaviour of a network buffer that ingests events.
 The system is made of 2 components, a buffer and one (or many) server(s).

+## Instructions

+Simply run 'make' in the designated folder and the binary 'output.exe' will be produced.
+Run this ./output.exe file to start the simulation.